-First, you might write out all the steps you take for researching, writing, editing, and posting a blog post, including creating graphics, etc.
+First, you might write out all the steps you take for researching, writing, editing, and posting a blog post.
+Don't forget to include creating graphics, etc.

-Then you might write out all the steps it takes to write, edit, schedule, and publish Facebook Posts for that blog post.
+Second, you might write out all the steps it takes to write, edit, schedule, and publish to Facebook for that blog post.

-Now ask yourself, "How long am I spending?
-Does it match my goals for the time I want to spend on this portion of marketing?"
+Third, ask yourself, "How long am I spending?
+Does it match my goals for the time I want to spend on this part of my marketing?"

 If you're spending more time than you'd like, see where you can decrease the number of steps in both the blog and Facebook posting.

-Once you've got an optimized workflow in place, always be on the look out to improve it.
+Finally, once you've optimized your workflow, always be on the look out to improve it.

 Start with the marketing workflow above, if you haven’t already.

-Once you have one solidly in place, then add to it.
+Once you have one in place, then add to it.

-Once that workflow is running smoothly, you just rinse and repeat.
+Once that workflow is running smoothly, rinse and repeat.